 After learning of the impending plague from Cole in 2013, 12 Monkeys Cassandra is left alone for 2 years, and we learn that this knowledge will gradually destroy her reputation and career.
 In episode three, Cassie is in Haiti trying to stop the outbreak of an unknown virus.
 Haunted by the prophecy which Cole has given her, she assumes that she is at ground zero of the plague outbreak.
 Other doctors working with Cassie don’t believe her prediction and when she is proven wrong, Cassie’s self confidence is again shaken.

-This is touched upon in Season One “The Keys” when Cassie and Cole trace the image on a plate to a PhD academic Edward Garret.
-He explains that the image relates to an off-shoot of the Druze religion which exists in Chechnya.
+The Druze are first mentioned in Season One “The Keys” when Cassie and Cole trace the photo of a plate with strange markings to a PhD academic Edward Garret.
+He explains that the symbols relate to an off-shoot of the Druze religion which exists in Chechnya.

-Druze is a monotheistic religion found primarily in Syria, Lebanon and Israel.
+The Druze is a monotheistic religious group found primarily in Syria, Lebanon and Israel.